trailblazer/trailblazer.github.io/gems/operation/2.0/pipetree.md

   - ["operation", "trailblazer/trailblazer-operation", "2.0"]
 ---

-The "flow pipetree" structures the control flow in an operation.
+The "flow pipetree" structures and directs the control flow in an operation.

 All major steps like building the operation, deserializing incoming parameters, validating, triggering callbacks, etc. are orchestrated via the pipetree.
 It maximises reusability, helps rewiring or skipping steps and reduces `if`/`else` deciders troughout your code.
 And it's also pretty awesome to [debug](#debugging)!